assemblee-virtuelle/semapps/website/docs/packages/webid.md

 };
 ```

-Optionally, you can configure the default routes with moleculer-web:
+Optionally, you can configure the API routes with moleculer-web:

 ```js
 const { ApiGatewayService } = require('moleculer-web');